-Effective, and Easy to Implement
+News feeds under NotesTracker: Effective, and Easy to Implement

-This exemplifies what NotesTracker offers you: an almost perfect RSS/Atom type of news feed, triggered by events happening in just about any of you Notes database applications.
+This exemplifies what NotesTracker offers you: an almost perfect RSS/Atom type of news feed, triggered by events happening in just about any of your Notes database applications.

 And it's extremely easy to implement, using the simple design techniques outlined in this guide!
 This includes setting the refresh interval as an easily-edited field in a database's profile document, which will apply for both Notes and Web browser instances of a view.